Discriminant of symmetric matrices as a sum of squares and the orthogonal group

 The approach of Lax \cite{lax:1998} to this problem is substantially different from the other works mentioned above, as it makes a crucial use of the conjugation action of the orthogonal group on the space of symmetric matrices.
-The present paper develops further the key ideas from \cite{lax:1998}, by exploiting deeper the representation theory of the orthogonal goup.
+The present paper develops further the key ideas from \cite{lax:1998}, by exploiting deeper the representation theory of the orthogonal group.
 Our main results are the following.
-Theorem~\ref{thm:spherical} asserts that the degree $n(n-1)/2$ homogeneous component of the vanishing ideal of the variety of degenerate real symmetric $n\times n$ matrices contains an $ SO_n$-submodule isomorphic to the space $\harmonics^n(\mr^n)$ of $n$-variable spherical harmonics of degree $n$.
-Consequently, the discriminant can be written as the sum of $\dim(\harmonics^n(\mr^n))=\binom{2n-1}{n-1}-\binom{2n-3}{n-1}$ squares.
-Note that the number $\dim(\harmonics^3(\mr^3))=7$ agrees with the bound for $\mu(3)$ obtained by Kummer (or recently by Parrilo \cite{parrilo} using an algorithm based on semidefinite programming).
-However, for the case of $3\times 3$ symmetric matrices we give an explicit presentation of the discriminant as the sum of five squares, and prove that $\mu(3)=5$, see Theorem~\ref{thm:fivesquares}; this shows that $\mu(n)$ may be strictly smaller than the minimal dimension of an $SO_n$-invariant subspace in the degree $n(n-1)/2$ homogeneous component of the vanishing ideal of degenerate symmetric matrices.
+Theorem~\ref{thm:spherical} asserts that the degree $n(n-1)/2$ homogeneous component of the vanishing ideal of the variety of degenerate real symmetric $n\times n$ matrices contains an $ SO_n$-submodule isomorphic to the space ${\mathcal{H}}^n({\mathbb{R}}^n)$ of $n$-variable spherical harmonics of degree $n$.
+Consequently, the discriminant can be written as the sum of $\dim({\mathcal{H}}^n({\mathbb{R}}^n))=\binom{2n-1}{n-1}-\binom{2n-3}{n-1}$ squares.
+Note that the number $\dim({\mathcal{H}}^3({\mathbb{R}}^3))=7$ agrees with the bound for $\mu(3)$ obtained by Kummer (or recently by Parrilo \cite{parrilo} using an algorithm based on semidefinite programming).
+However, aided by representation theory we derive an explicit presentation of the discriminant of $3\times 3$ symmetric matrices as the sum of five squares (we learnt after submission that essentially the same identity was found earlier by Watson \cite{watson} in a different way), and prove that $\mu(3)=5$, see Theorem~\ref{thm:fivesquares}; this shows that $\mu(n)$ may be strictly smaller than the minimal dimension of an $SO_n$-invariant subspace in the degree $n(n-1)/2$ homogeneous component of the vanishing ideal of degenerate symmetric matrices.
 In Theorem~\ref{thm:n=4} we locate some further irreducible $ SO_4$-module summands in the degree six homogeneous component of the vanishing ideal of degenerate symmetric $4\times 4$ matrices, and conclude that the discriminant in this case can be written as the sum of seven squares.